Viz Extensions FAQ

 Unfornately, this is not up to us but between Tableau’s hand.
 If you’d like to use you Extensions on Tableau Public, please let Tableau know!

-You'll need to enable the Viz Extensions on your Tableau Server or Online environment in the settings for them to run:
+You'll need to enable the Viz Extensions on your Tableau Server or Online site in the Extensions Settings for them to run:

-We have created ten Viz Extensions that are available at launch directly on the Tableau Exchange.
+We currently have twelve Viz Extensions available directly on the Tableau Exchange.

 Of course, we don’t plan to stop there, and we will release more in the coming months.